Hasan Kikić

-Hasan Kikić (20 August 1905 – 6 May 1942) was a Bosnian literate and poet.
+Hasan Kikić (Хасан Кикић; 20 August 1905 – 6 May 1942) was a Bosnian literate and poet.

 Kikić co-founded the journal Putokaz (Signpost) with Skender Kulenović and Safet Krupić, in the wake of the cultural and political emancipation of the Bosnian Muslims.
 The journal was published from 1937 until 1939.

 At the beginning of the Second World War, he joined the Partisans in February 1942 and, as a commissar of the battalion, died three months later – on May 6, 1942, in Chetnik ambush.

 Personal life

 Kikić was born into an impoverished Bosnian Muslim bey family, one of seven sons of Haso Kikić and Munira (née Đulbegović).
 His father fought in World War I for the Austro-Hungarian Empire by the Italian river Piave.

 While working in Rogatica from 1928–32, Kikić met teacher Anka Jovanović, who would become his wife.
 Anka, a Christian, was from a respectable bourgeois Serb family from Rogatica.
 The love between Muslims and Christians at the time was considered scandalous.
 Their families were not supportive of the marriage.
 Hasan and Anka shunned both families and relocated to the Croatian village Sjeničak in Kordun near Gvozd.
 They also stayed in Velika Kladuša for a short while.

 After two years of teaching Kikić become the school governor, and in 1936 was transferred to Pisarovina, where the couple remained for four years.